EricZimmerman/evtx/evtx/Maps/!!!!README.md

-# Event log maps
+# EvtxECmd Maps

 Map files are used to convert the EventData (the unique part of an event) to a more standardized format.
 Map files are specific to a certain type of event log, such as Security, Application, etc.

-Because different event logs may reuse Event IDs, maps need to be specific to a certain kind of log.
+Because different event logs may reuse Event IDs, Maps need to be specific to a certain kind of log.
 This specificity is done by using a unique identifier for a given event log, the Channel.
 We will see more about this in a moment.

-Once you know what event log and Event ID you want to make a map for, the first thing to do is dump the log's records to XML, using EvtxECmd.exe as follows:
+Once you know what event log and Event ID you want to make a Map for, the first thing to do is dump the log's records to XML, using EvtxECmd.exe as follows:

 ```
 EvtxECmd.exe -f <your eventlog> --xml c:\temp\xml